panchiniak/proc-stuff/README.md

 8. Bug!
 At the "admin/structure/types/manage/<type>/fields/add-field" every Entitty Reference Field type (Content, User, Profile, Taxonomy Term) appears with the description of the Proc Type: "An entity field containing a proc enabled entity reference".

 9. Bug!
-TO: field is only working when there is also a CC field define.
+TO: field is only working when there is also a CC field define. **fixed**

 10. Create unit tests.